-Head & Neck Cancer Center of Texas provides superior, patient-centered care for adults in and around Fort Worth and Dallas, Texas, who are diagnosed with head and neck cancers.
+Head & Neck Cancer Center of Texas provides superior, patient-centered care for adults in and around Fort Worth, Texas, who are diagnosed with head and neck cancers.
 Yadro Ducic, MD, FACS, is a board-certified facial plastic and reconstructive surgeon and an otolaryngology head and neck surgeon.
 He has extensive experience guiding individuals through their cancer diagnosis and helping them navigate life as cancer survivors.

 The Head & Neck Cancer Center of Texas offices are fully equipped with state-of-the-art technologies to accurately diagnose and stage tongue, throat, and larynx cancer.
 Dr. Ducic takes an integrative approach to treating cancer with chemotherapy, radiation therapy, immunotherapy, and targeted therapy.

 Dr. Ducic also specializes in advanced surgical techniques, including robotic surgery, to remove tumors, lymph nodes, and other tissues in people with mouth, thyroid, and jaw cancer.